kdeldycke/mail-deduplicate/docs/development.rst

     $ poetry run sphinx-build -b html ./docs ./docs/html

-The API documention is auto-generated from the code itself, and is taken care of automaticcaly by a `GitHub action workflow
+The API documention is auto-generated from the code itself, and is taken care of automatically by a `GitHub action workflow
 <https://github.com/kdeldycke/mail-deduplicate/blob/develop/.github/workflows/autofix.yaml>`_.